emmantoby/my_portfolio/README.md

 ## **How To Use The Get Lucky Numbers Buttons**

 Click the button of your choice according to their labels and your lucky number will be displayed below the clicked button.
-You will need to reload the browser to get a new sets of lucky buttons especially if the computer repeats two numbers in the output on the screen.
+You will need to reload the browser to get a new set of lucky buttons especially if the computer repeats two numbers in the output on the screen.

 ### **Technologies**